ssaid20/Haleys-Hope/README.md

 4. Navigate into the repository's folder in your terminal
 5. Open VS Code (or editor of your choice) and open the folder
 6. In the terminal of VS Code run `npm install` to install all dependencies
-7. Create a `.env` file at the root of the project and paste this line into the file:
+7. Create a `.env` file at the root of the project and paste this line into the file: `SERVER_SESSION_SECRET= {your server secret}`
-8. Create a database named `animal_connections` in PostgresSQL If you would like to name your database something else, you will need to change `animal_connections` to the name of your new database name in `server/modules/pool.js`
+8. Create a database named `student_tracker` in PostgresSQL If you would like to name your database something else, you will need to change `student_tracker` to the name of your new database name in `server/modules/pool.js`
 9. The queries in the database.sql file are set up to create all the necessary tables that you need, as well as a dummy data table to test the app.
 Copy and paste those queries in the SQL query of the database.
 If this is going to production, leave out the dummy data.
 10. Run `npm run server` in your VS Code terminal
 11. Open a second terminal and run `npm run client`